AgileLens/UnofficialMetaHumanVR_Studio/README.md

 0 cycles some quality settings

+Here's a sample of when it was used: https://www.youtube.com/watch?v=-CTJRABULdI&t=4437s

 First pass made by Alex Coulombe, but I'm sure hoping you do some neat stuff with it next.